Computer Programming Aptitude Test

 For more information about programming tests click on the programming tests tab on our psychometric tests page

 - 19 or above.
 This is an above average score for graduates.
-See our computing careers page or our computing for non-computing graduates page.
-The next step might be to try some programming simulations Open.kattis.com has several of these you can try.
+See our computing for non-computing graduates page.
+The next step might be to learn Python.

 - 13 - 18.
 This is in the average group compared to other graduates.
 Whilst this test is only a rough guide, if you scored in this bracket, it suggests you may not find it easy to do well in technical computing jobs such as programming and software engineering, but may be fine in less technical IT roles.